No admiral outfits: UK royals to eschew military uniforms for Philip's funeral

 Traditionally at such formal occasions, the royals wear military uniforms, often reflecting honorary titles they hold.

-However, the funeral is taking place against a backdrop of recent crises for the monarchy, with the Philip and the queen’s grandson Prince Harry quiting royal duties and criticising his family for the treatment of his wife in a bombshell interview with Oprah Winfrey.
+However, the funeral is taking place against a backdrop of recent crises for the monarchy, with the queen's grandson Prince Harry quiting royal duties and criticising the family for the treatment of his wife in a bombshell interview with Oprah Winfrey.

 Harry, 36, the Duke of Sussex, lost all his military patronages in January after moving last year to Los Angeles with wife Meghan and son Archie, but wanted to wear the military uniform he wore for his wedding day.